aelassas/aelassas/README.md

 * [wexCommerce](https://github.com/aelassas/wexcommerce): eCommerce Platform on Next.js

 ##### WORKING ON
-* [Movinin](https://github.com/aelassas/movinin): Property Rental Platform with Mobile App
+* [Movinin](https://github.com/aelassas/movinin): Rental Property Management Platform with Mobile App
 #
 If you'd like to discuss any sort of opportunity, feel free to contact me through GitHub or [Linkedin](https://www.linkedin.com/in/aelassas/).